korcsmarosgroup/HMIpipeline/one-click-version/readme.md

 5) Execute `sh USER_complete_mode.sh` or `sh USER_stepbysetp_mode.sh`, your outputs will be saved into the `output` folder.
 6) Remember, to exit your virtual environment, type: `deactivate`.

-For everytime you run the pipeline, enter in the virtual environment by executing the following command.
+Everytime you run the pipeline, activate the virtual environment by executing the following command.
 Be sure your terminal is located in the HMI pipeline folder.
 ```bash
 source .venv/bin/activate
 ```

-You can choose to run the complete pipeline, passing through all the steps, or running the steps separatedly.
+Now you can choose to run the complete pipeline, passing through all the steps, or running the steps separatedly.

 ##  COMPLETE MODE